MingfengLi0122/scheduler/README.md

 !["cypress testing"](https://github.com/MingfengLi0122/scheduler/blob/master/docs/cypress_test_results.png)

 ## Scheduler-api
-In order to have the full funtionality, please go to the [scheduler-api](https://github.com/jatanassian/scheduler-api) and follow its set up description.
+- In order to have the full funtionality, please go to the [scheduler-api](https://github.com/jatanassian/scheduler-api) and fork and clone it
+- Follow the steps in the README to setup environment and database

+## How to run it locally ?
+- Install dependencies with `npm install` command
+- Open two terminals, first is for scheduler and second is for scheduler-api.
+- Run both servers with `npm start` command
+- [http://localhost:8000](http://localhost:8000) is for scheyler app, and [http://localhost:8001](http://localhost:8001) is for scheduler-api
+- Then you are able to create or delete appointment!

+## Tools
+Front-End: React, JSX,  JavaScript,  Axios, HTML and SASS.
+Back-End: Node.js, PostgreSQL and Express.
+Testing:  Jest, Cypress, Storybook, Webpack Dev Server and Testing Library.

 ## Dependencies
 - react